TEALSK12/introduction-to-computer-science/lesson_63.md

-# Lesson 6.3 - Spec Writing
+# Lesson 6.3 - Building a Plan

 ## Learning Objectives
 Students will be able to...